TekkenThug/TekkenThug/README.md

-Hi 👋, I'm Vadim Ignatov, a middle frontend developer.
+Hi 👋, I'm Vadim Ignatov, a frontend developer.
 I am also interested in other areas of development 😋.
 This is my mini-profile as an IT-specialist 😎.